 How does a Lie Detector work?

 The lie detector is an assembly of various medical devices.
 The word “poly” means multiple.
 It involves attaching multiple sensors, typically four or six, to the person’s body.
 The sensors are attached to the fingers, the arm and the chest.
-The sensors transmit multiple signals to the recording device where they are gyrated on a single moving chart strip.
+The sensors transmit multiple signals to the recording device where they are gyrated on a single moving chart strip (lie detector).
 The sensors record a person’s vitals such as the person’s breathing rate, the pulse, blood pressure and perspiration.
 Complex polygraphs also record a person’s arm and leg movements as physiological reactions.

 The test starts with 3-4 simple questions.
 These are general questions asked to brief the person taking the test about the norms and the procedure.
 They are also known as control questions because they help the examiner determine a person’s reactions to different questions.
 Many a times, during the test, the examiner steers the candidate into denial to record his reactions.
 He will later compare these reactions with the reactions to relevant questions.
 After this, the examiner tests the candidate with the real and relevant questions.

 The Little Secret

 When one sits down to take the test, they are skillfully warned by the operator that the slightest hint of pretense and lying will be identified.
 In common parlance, if you lie, the buzzer will go off in minutes.
 Those unaware of how a lie detector machine works believe that it helps detect lies (lie detector).
 This is a long-fuelled myth.
 A lie detector helps detect deception depending on physiological reactions to a structured series of questions.

 During the test as well as after it, the examiner studies the graphs for drastic changes in the individual’s vital signs.
 For example, if the heart rate gets faster or the blood pressure increases or there is increased perspiration, the examiner concludes that person has been insincere for a particular question.